Qarj/log-parsed-json/README.md

 Python None is changed to null.

+Trailing commas are removed.

+Unescaped single quotes in single quoted strings are handled, so long as they are not followed by a comma or close curly brace (ignoring whitespace).

 Intended to help with debugging, particulary in situations where you have for example Kibana logs containing JSON within JSON.

 ## Installation